Quick Summary

 A writ is an official court order in writing.
 It may be used to compel action or prevent inaction.
 A Public Interest Litigation (PIL) is a type of writ that primarily pertains to the welfare of the public at large, rather than a specific party.

-The first reported PIL case in India is considered to be Hussainara Khatoon vs. State of Bihar (1979).
-This landmark case exposed the harsh conditions in prisons and led to the release of over 40,000 undertrial prisoners.
+The first Public Interest Litigation (PIL) case in India was Hussainara Khatoon vs. State of Bihar (1979).
+This landmark case highlighted inhumane prison conditions and led to the release of over 40,000 undertrial prisoners, setting a precedent for PILs in India.

 Article 32 of the Indian Constitution empowers any person to move the Supreme Court for the enforcement of fundamental rights guaranteed under Part III of the Constitution.
 This provision forms the basis for PILs, where individuals can file petitions on behalf of a larger group whose fundamental rights are being violated.